ManoloMancelli/HadesVR_Remix/docs/Driver.md

 * Unzip the driver into your Steam\steamapps\common\SteamVR\drivers folder.
 * Configure the driver

-Assuming you have already followed the steps in the [Tracking](Tracking.md) doc, you should have PSMoveService already installed in your PC.
+Assuming you have already followed the steps in the [Tracking](Tracking.md) doc, you should have PSMoveServiceEX already installed in your PC.

-If you don't plan on making a 6dof headset (a 3dof headset for Sim racing, etc), you can skip the PSMoveService related steps.
+If you don't plan on making a 6dof headset (a 3dof headset for Sim racing, etc), you can skip the PSMoveServiceEX related steps.

 # Driver Configuration

 Driver configuration is pretty self explanatory, the driver configuration file is stored in hadesvr\resources\settings\default.vrsettings.
-To change the settings just open the file with the text editor of your liking.
+(In the Steam folders) To change the settings just open the file with the text editor of your liking.

 If you're planning to use different drivers at the same time (HadesVR controllers with TOVR HMD for example), you'll also need to enable the `activateMultipleDrivers` setting in the Steam\config\steamvr.vrsettings file.